✨ Professional Resume Review | Get Yours Today | Certified Experts

 And one that illustrates the type of work that goes into being part of this industry.

-Some day-to-day responsibilities of a Graphic Designer include liaising with clients to determine their requirements and budget and managing client proposals from typesetting through to design.
+Some of a Graphic Designer’s day-to-day responsibilities include liaising with clients to determine their requirements and budget, and managing client proposals from typesetting to design.

-The other responsibilities are printing and production and preparing rough drafts of material based on an agreed brief.
+The other responsibilities are printing, production, and preparing rough drafts of material based on an agreed brief.

-To become a graphic designer, the primary skills you will need to have are IT and drawing skills.
+To become a graphic designer, you must have IT and drawing skills.

 To acquire these, most Graphic Designers attend university and study for a specialist degree.